A novel approach to reducing information leakage for quantum key distribution: Information leakage analysis for two typical QKD protocols

 \subsection{For SNS-TF protocol}

-The original formula for calculating SKR in a SNS-TF protocol was given in Ref. \cite{19_wang2018twin}:
+The original formula for calculating SKR in an SNS-TF protocol was given in Ref. \cite{11_wang2018twin}:

-where the meanings of $P_A^Z$, $P_B^Z$, $\varepsilon _A$, $\mu _A$, $\varepsilon _B$ and $\mu _B$ have been giving in Table \ref{tab:2}, $s_1^z$, $e_1^{ph}$ refer to the count rate and phase-error-rate in Z window, $s_z$, $E_z$ refer to the total count rate and bit-error-rate in Z windows, and $f_{ec}$ is referred to as $f(e)$.
-Note that only pulses with single-photon from Z windows can generate secure keys, Eq. (\ref{eq:20}) can be converted to
+where the meanings of $P_A^Z$, $P_B^Z$, $\varepsilon _A$, $\mu _A$, $\varepsilon _B$, $\mu _B$ are given in Table \ref{tab:2}, $s_1^z$, $e_1^{ph}$ refer to the count rate and phase-error-rate in Z window respectively, $s_z$, $E_z$ refer to the total count rate and bit-error-rate in Z windows respectively.
+By using our new approach, we convert Eq. (\ref{eq:20}) to

-by using our new approach, where $leaked_{useful}$ has already been defined in Eq. (\ref{eq:12}).
-Assuming ${\Delta _{multi}}$ to be the count rate of multi-photon pulses in Z windows, we have
+Note that only pulses with single-photon from Z windows can generate secure keys.
+Assuming ${\Delta _{M}}$ to be the count rate of multi-photon pulses in Z windows, we have

 where $s_0^Z$ is the count rate of vacuum pulse in Z windows and $P_0$, $P_1$ are the probability of the photon number equaling 0 or 1, respectively.
 By analyzing the different conditions of choosing sending or not-sending for Alice and Bob, we have